Teen Therapy

 Your Teen’s Brain is Not Fully Developed Yet

-Understanding this neurological perspective helps our therapists tailor their approaches to teen therapy.
-We work with adolescents to develop strategies that account for their unique brain development stage, helping them make better decisions and manage their impulses more effectively.
+Since our therapists understand this neurological perspective, it makes it easy to tailor their approaches to teen therapy.
+Therapists work with adolescents to develop strategies that account for their unique brain development stage.
+As a result, these strategies help them make better decisions and manage their impulses more effectively.

 Our Approach to Teen Therapy in California